sharath291994/CE-fit-analysis/README.md

 Please follow the steps below to install the Zacros CE utility in your Windows machine:
 1) Download the source code from the Zacros_CE_fit repository and store it in a folder.
 2) In the Windows Command Prompt, change the path to the location where the source code is stored (where pyproject.toml file is available).
-3) Run the following command: pip install.
+3) Run the following command: pip install .

 ### Usage
 Please follow the steps below to generate the results using the Zacros CE utility: